JoeyDNSCC/MoviesAdmin/README.md

-# MoviesAdmin
+# SpoiledPotatoesAdmin

-#### This is the Spoiled Potatoes - admin (*super-spud*) access repository.
+### This is the Spoiled Potatoes - Admin (*Super-Spud*) access repository.

-The project will be a Rotten Tomatoes style web application with one *vital* improvement: critics may only review movies they have *not* yet seen.
+This repository will eventually link into a larger project that resembles a Rotten Tomatoes style, movie review web-app, but with one *vital* improvement: critics may only review movies they have *not* yet seen.

----

-### Basic Outline of *The Plan*

-Work in Progress...
-Progress: 0%
+This will be the administrative system for performing create, read, update, delete operations on the database; acting as a foundation for the larger web application.

+### I will be using the following to build this project:
+  - ASP.NET Core MVC
+  - Entity Framework
+  - SQL Server
+  - Docker

+### The project will include:
+  - a database of movies (of questionable quality) <-- Future Joey make a potato pun here! (*eye* of the beholder?)
+  - functionality for performing CRUD operations
+  - ability to sort movies based on properties